delanyodevio/griotdigest/posts/2020-06-16-customize-your-facebook-page-for-optimization-and-make-it-lively.md

 caption: Facebook on mobile device
 publishAt: 2020-06-16T17:19:51.440Z
 keywords: Facebook, social branding, social media, Facebook Page, Marketing and Business
+---

-summary: Facebook is still among the top social media platform in the world.
+Facebook is still among the top social media platform in the world.
 Two billion people visit Facebook a month.
 Two-thirds of adults use Facebook and three-quarters of those users visit the network every day.
 Every year, despite the media and the governments' obsession with Facebook’s laissez-faire data practices, their user-base grows by 13%.
 This means that Facebook is the best place for you to market your business.
 For you to put your business on Facebook, you need a page.
 To capture the largest audience possible, you need to optimize.
 How do you optimize your Facebook page?
 Let's just find out.
----

 For a while ago, it seemed, Facebook was only a scam for marketers.
 You would create a page and promote ("boost") it only to find a minimal increase in likes and engagement.
 Facebook must have realized marketers were catching on because today, Facebook Pages greatly do benefit businesses.
 I gathered some tips on how to customize your Facebook page to get the maximum possible result in terms of engagement and reach.
 Let's just look at them.